-The sleep hormone melatonin is listed as a new wonder drug in the US, where it is found in numerous nutritional supplements: It is not only intended to help sleep disorders, but also has a positive impact on the aging process of the cells as well as on the cancer and cardiovascular system due to its antioxidant effect Illnesses take.
-In fact, the effect of melatonin has so far been insufficiently researched – which is why it may only be used as a sleeping aid in Germany.
+The sleep hormone melatonin is listed as a new wonder drug in the US, where it is found in numerous natural sleep aids.
+It is not only intended to help sleep disorders, but also has a positive impact on the aging process of the cells as well as on the cancer and cardiovascular system due to its antioxidant effect Illnesses take.
+In fact, the effect of melatonin has so far been insufficiently researched – which is why it may only be used as a sleeping pills in the UK.
+You cannot buy melatonin in the UK over the counter legally.
+Normally a doctor will issue a prescription for Melatonin – however many websites in Europe will ship you melatonin into the UK.
 Also about possible side effects of melatonin is not yet sufficiently known.

 The effect of melatonin